 Janah, “I think so.
 Let me run this past everyone and see what works.
 I’m thinking a version of what we did with the muscle Nazis in Tennessee.
 Divide them, get one trapped, concoct a story about us being with a special crimes unit of the FBI.
 We try and convince the one guy that one of the others was seen talking to a DEA agent.
 We make him think there’s some sort of deal going down, to turn on the other two.
-The FBI is involved because they think the agent is dirty and we want him gone.”
+The FBI is involved because they think the agent is dirty and wants him gone.”

 Nikko, “That has appeal.
 Not as good as me putting them out of business as sentient beings.
-It does have some entertainment value.
+It does have entertainment value.
 Maybe they even torture each other.”

 Janah shakes her head, “I’m glad Daphne has you under control.”